luissilva1044894/Pyrez/README.md

 </details>

 ### Key Features
- * Entire coverage of [Hi-Rez Studios API endpoints][hi-rez-studios-developer-guide], supporting all games and all platforms.
+ * Entire coverage of [Hi-Rez Studios API endpoints][hi-rez-studios-developer-guide], supporting all games and their platforms.
  * Support both [Python 2.7][python-2] and [Python 3.5+][python-3].
  * Low number of dependencies: Installing and using is simple as possible, without having to deal with long dependency chains.
  * Use the same client for sync and async ([PEP 492](https://www.python.org/dev/peps/pep-0492/)) usage.